Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Gene tested: HLA

 Caffeine is a natural substance found in coffee beans, tea and carbonated drinks.
-Short term caffeine intake is associated with increasing the heart rate and a hyper-alert state.
+Short term caffeine intake is associated with increased heart rate and a hyper-alert state.
 Whereas these symptoms become less pronounced with long-term caffeine intake.
 The test will determine the rate of coffee degradation in the body.

 Gene tested: CUP1A2

 Alcohol has a different effect on each person.
-Excessive long-term alcohol consumption is associated with developing cardiovascular disease.
-Alcohol is can negatively impact health and fitness.
-Genetics are vital in determining adverse side effects of alcohol and how quickly alcohol can be broken down.
-The test will show how quickly your body processes and eliminates the toxin enabling you to manage your intake accordingly.
+Excessive long-term alcohol consumption is associated with developing cardiovascular disease and can negatively impact health and fitness.
+Genetics are vital in determining adverse side effects of alcohol and how quickly alcohol can be broken down and flushed out of our system.
+The test will show you how quickly your body processes and eliminates the toxin enabling you to manage your intake accordingly.

 Gene tested: ADH1B